Jon-Richards/tech_art_blog/README.md

 ### Setting Up The VM

+The VM is intended as an entirely optional way to run the application in a Linux environment, even if the host machine uses another OS.
+Once provisioned, the environment can be further customized by the developer, providing an avenue for Linux based tooling.
+For example, the developer may wish to SSH into the VM and maintain a persistent terminal session via Tmuxinator.

+#### Disclaimer:

-On Windows hosts, VirtualBox disables symlinking by default, which creates problems when installing NPM packages.
+On Windows hosts, VirtualBox disables symlinking by default, which can create problems when installing NPM packages.
 If you're not on Windows, skip to [Starting The VM](#starting-the-vm)